Birkenhead Park: History

-In 1841 an Improvement Commission within Birkenhead's local government proposed the idea of a municipal park.
-A Private Act of Parliament allowed it to use public money to buy 226 acre of marshy grazing land on the western edge of Birkenhead.
+In 1841 an improvement commission within Birkenhead's local government proposed the idea of a municipal park.
+A local act of Parliament, the Birkenhead Extension Act 1843 (6 & 7 Vict. c. xiii), allowed it to use public money to buy 226 acre of marshy grazing land on the western edge of Birkenhead.

 Plots of land on the edge of the proposed park were then sold off in order to finance its construction.
+It is generally acknowledged as one of the earliest publicly funded civic parks in the world, following the opening of Peel Park in Salford on 22 August 1846 (Peel Park, Salford).
 The park plan was designed by Joseph Paxton and the building was supervised by Edward Kemp because both had previously worked on redesigning the gardens at Chatsworth House.
 Entrances, gateways, lodges, and other structures were designed for the park by Lewis Hornblower and John Robertson.
 Meanwhile, high-class residential accommodation was being built both around the park and in other areas, such as Clifton Park, the layout and buildings designed by Walter Scott and Charles Reed.
 Although some large houses and private villas were initially built by local merchants and wealthier business people, the Long Depression in the latter 19th century meant many plots remained undeveloped well into early 20th century.

-The park took five years to build and was officially opened on 5 April 1847 by Lord Morpeth, an estimated 10,000 people attended on that day.
+The park took five years to build and was officially opened on 5 April 1847 by Lord Morpeth, an estimated 10,000 people attended on the day.
 The park had an informal style rather than a structured neatly arranged urban garden.
 Several miles of drainage pipes were laid to remove the water from the marshy land.
 During construction, hundreds of tonnes of stone and earth were moved to create well-drained terraces, hills, rockeries and lakes.
-It also led to the diversion of Old Bidston Road and the loss of a direct route between Claughton and Woodside.Paxton planted trees and shrubs at various places so visitors would enjoy the surprise of unexpected views or hidden features as they wandered through the park.
+It also led to the diversion of Old Bidston Road and the loss of a direct route between Claughton and Woodside.
+Paxton planted trees and shrubs at various places so visitors would enjoy the surprise of unexpected views or hidden features as they wandered through the park.
 Buildings included the Swiss Bridge, Boathouse, Norman Lodges, Gothic Lodge, Castellated Lodge and Italian Lodge.
 The Grade II* listed Grand Entrance, which embodies many aspects of a Triumphal arch with Ionic features, was designed by Lewis Hornblower, with amendments by Paxton.